Tentative Course Schedule

 ERS 441 – Glaciers and Our Landscape

-Cross-listed at ERS 541.
 Explores the nature of the ice ages, including the work of glaciers and how they shape the earth’s surface.
 Emphasis is on understanding the processes that resulted in the landscape and sediments we see today.
-Required field trips.
-Satisfies the General Education Population and the Environment and Writing Intensive Requirements.
+Course may have field trips during class times.
+(ERS 441 and 541 are identical courses and cannot both be taken for degree credit.)

 Credits: 3